Ishikashrivastava/Recommendation-system-PJ_1/README.md

 Matrix Factorization: Utilizes matrix factorization techniques to fill in missing entries in user-item interaction matrices to make recommendations.

-Deep Learning-based Systems: Use neural networks to learn intricate patterns and relationships in user-item interactions.
+Deep Learning-based Systems: Use neural networks to learn intricate patterns and relationships in user-item interactions